minimaxir/aitextgen/README.md

 # aitextgen

-A robust tool for advanced AI text generation.
+A robust tool for advanced AI text generation via GPT-2.

-aitextgen is a Python package that leverages [PyTorch](https://pytorch.org), [Huggingface Transformers](https://github.com/huggingface/transformers) and [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) with specific optimizations for text generation, plus _many_ added features.
+aitextgen is a Python package that leverages [PyTorch](https://pytorch.org), [Huggingface Transformers](https://github.com/huggingface/transformers) and [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning) with specific optimizations for text generation using GPT-2, plus _many_ added features.
 It is the successor to textgenrnn and gpt-2-simple, merging the advantages of both packages.

-- Finetunes on a pretrained GPT-2 model from OpenAI...or create your own GPT-2 model + tokenizer and train from scratch, even on your local computer without a GPU!
+- Finetunes on a pretrained GPT-2 model from OpenAI...or create your own GPT-2 model + tokenizer and train from scratch!
 - Generates text faster than gpt-2-simple and with better memory efficiency, even moreso if you export your model to TorchScript!
-- Model agnostic and future-proofed to support new developments in the Transformers-based world.
 - With Transformers, aitextgen preserves compatibility with the base package, allowing you to use the model for other NLP tasks and upload to to the Huggingface model repository.
-Uses the `generate()` function to allow a massive amount of control over the generated text.
+Also, it uses the `generate()` function to allow a massive amount of control over the generated text.
 - With pytorch-lightning, aitextgen trains models not just on CPU and GPUs, but also _multiple_ GPUs and TPUs!
 Robust training progress support, with the ability to add optional loggers.
 - The input dataset is its own object, allowing you to not only easily encode, cache, and compress them on a local computer before transporting it, but you are able to _merge_ datasets without biasing the resulting dataset, or _cross-train_ models so it learns some data fully and some partially to create blended output.